 My Approach

-You'll begin to create the awareness needed to create change outside the therapy room.
+You'll begin to build the awareness needed to create change outside the therapy room.
 Becoming mindful of your everyday thoughts, feelings, and behaviors will be the foundation of our work together.

-Digging deeper into your recent and not-so-recent history is essential to unearthing old thought patterns and behaviors — like limerence or self-attack — that are no longer working for you.
+Digging deeper into your recent and not-so-recent history is essential to unearthing old thought patterns and behaviors that are no longer working for you.

 Understanding how your underlying feelings, fantasies, defense mechanisms, and motivations may be preventing you from getting unstuck and truly connecting in your relationships.